 Tasks are assignments that you give yourself for a specific contact.
-Set detailed tasks to call, email, or follow-up with your most important contacts.
+Set detailed tasks to call, email, or follow up with your most important contacts.
 With functions like adding due dates and general notes, tasks are a great way to keep yourself and your business organized.
-Follow the steps to start creating tasks and notes for your contacts.

-From the "Notes & Tasks" page, you can select the "Add" link within the Notes window to add a note that will link to the contact.
+From the contact profile page select the "Notes & Tasks" tab.
 Notes can consist of any information you feel is necessary to remain within the contact.
 You can add notes to Agency Access "Directory Contacts" or your "Personal Contacts."

-To add a Task, select the "Add" link within the tasks section.
+To add a Task, select the "Task" radio button within the Notes & Tasks section.
 Like notes, you can add a description or a message to yourself, but furthermore, you can set a date in the future as a reminder.